Joseph J. Kinyoun

 Joseph James Kinyoun (November 25, 1860 – February 14, 1919) was an American physician and the founder of the United States' Hygienic Laboratory, the predecessor of the National Institutes of Health.

+His career was nearly ended by his insistence, while serving as head of the Marine Hospital Service in San Francisco, on taking vigorous measures to contain the spread of the bubonic plague.
+He resigned his position in 1901 after being attacked for his diagnoses, including claims by California Governor Henry Gage that he and other federal employees had falsified evidence by injecting cadavers with bacilli.
+He was ultimately proven correct by independent testing and the appearance of further cases.

+Kinyoun's later career was spent in private companies and as a professor of bacteriology and pathology at George Washington University before becoming a bacteriologist for the District of Columbia Health Department, a position he held until his death.
+In 1909, Kinyoun served as president of the American Society for Microbiology.
+In 1915, he developed the Kinyoun stain, a procedure used to stain acid-fast bacteria.

 Biography

 Early life

 Joseph James "Joe" Kinyoun was born November 25, 1860, in East Bend, North Carolina, the oldest of five children born to Elizabeth Ann Conrad and John Hendricks Kinyoun.
 His family settled in Post Oak, Missouri in 1866 after his house burned down during the Civil War.
 At the age of 16, he studied medicine with his father, John Hendricks Kinyoun, who was a general practitioner.
 His family joined a Baptist church.